botlaram/developer/k8/k8README.md

 Minikube is a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
 Minikube is available for Linux, macOS, and Windows systems.

+# Cluster

+A Kubernetes cluster is a set of nodes that run containerized applications.
+Containerizing applications packages an app with its dependences and some necessary services.

 # Nodes

 A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
 Each Node is managed by the control plane.
 A Node can have multiple pods, and the Kubernetes control plane automatically handles scheduling the pods across the Nodes in the cluster.